 - A specific tax is effective at reducing demand.
 For example, cigarette tax has steadily contributed to reducing cigarette consumption in past few decades.

 - An ad Valorem tax places a proportionately higher tax on expensive goods.
 This can encourage consumers to switch from expensive alcohol and expensive cigarettes – to cheaper varieties.
 A specific tax increases the price of all equally and has a bigger effect on reducing overall demand.

 Disadvantages of specific taxes

 - More likely to be regressive.
-The tax paid will be the same to different income groups.
-So those on low-income will pay higher percentage of income in tax.
-An advalorem tax collects more tax from those consumers willing to purchase more expensive varieties.
+The tax paid will be the same for different income groups.
+So those on low-income will pay a higher percentage of income in tax.
+An ad Valorem tax collects more tax from those consumers willing to purchase more expensive varieties.